-Repetitive trauma or bouncing up and down from jogging can cause permanent damage resulting in breasts dropping.
+Jogger’s breasts is a result of Repetitive trauma from jogging.
+It causes permanent damage resulting in breasts dropping.
 Not wearing a supportive bra when exercising can cause pain in the breast and lead to other related issues in the upper back and neck.
 It is much easier to prevent this condition than to cure it as all you need is a good sports bra!

 The breasts are composed of mainly fatty tissue with the mammary glands and muscle.
 The muscle is deep so cannot help much in supporting the breast.
 Coopers Ligaments help hold the breasts up.
 They are thin bands interwoven into the breast and are not very strong.